Pylons-tech/pylons/DEVELOPER_DOC.md

 Usually, a cookbook contains all recipes and items that are used for the game.
 This game corresponds to Cookbook 1:1.

-Developers create a cookbook along with recipes and item which is going to be used within the game.
+Developers create a cookbook to go along with recipes and items that are going to be used in the game.
-Recipe can be used for buying items, upgrade items, merge two items into one.
-Also can be used for the exchange of coins, sell items and trading items between users.
+Recipes can be used to buy items, upgrade items, and merge two items into one.
+Recipes can be also be used to exchange coins, sell items, and trade items between users.
-And players owe items, coins and trade orders.
-Recipes can be executed if user fit the recipe conditions.
+Players can owe items, coins, and trade orders.
+Recipes can be executed only if the user meets the recipe conditions.

 Since it's a blockchain based system, running recipe is taking more than 1 block time.
 So developers consider these things when writing cookbooks, recipes and items for their game.